Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Lead Genealogist Nick Sheedy joined FYR during Season 2 as an assistant to then-Chief Genealogist Johni Cerny.
 Cerny passed away 22 February 2020 and Sheedy stepped into her legendary shoes.
 He heads up the experts who provide foundational paper-trail research and collaborates with the show’s Genetic Genealogist, CeCe Moore.

-Senior Producer and show-runner Sabin Streeter works directly with Executive Producer and host Dr. Gates and oversees the entire editorial process—sometimes three to five episodes at a time.
+Senior Producer and show-runner Sabin Streeter works directly with executive producer and host Dr. Gates, and oversees the entire editorial process—sometimes three to five episodes at a time.
 His team brings to life the guests’ ancestral stories, captures the interview process, and weaves them together into must-watch television.

-Here, we’ve distilled tips from Sheedy and Streeter into ten essential steps they follow.
+Here, we’ve distilled tips from Sheedy and Streeter into 10 essential steps they follow.
 You’ll see pretty quickly that their success is due less to movie magic and more to methodology, determined digging and storytelling savvy—which you can do, too.

-1. Begin with home sources
+1. Begin with Home Sources

 “We start off with a questionnaire for each guest,” Sheedy says.
 “A guest may be so busy we have no direct interface.
 So we ask for a contact relative or two on each side of the family, too.”